-* This tutorial covers an older version of kSign (pre-3.0), where we distributed a special command-line version of kSign to use in batch operations.
-We stopped shipping kSignCMD.exe with kSign with the 3.0 version because we are now including Signtool.exe -- which does the same thing.
-If you would like to still use the older version of the command-line client, you can download kSignCMD.exe here.
+** This tutorial covers an older version of kSign (pre-3.0) and should be considered obsolete for new users.
+Pre-3.0 we distributed a special command-line version of kSign to use in batch operations but stopped shipping kSignCMD.exe with kSign with the 3.0 version because we are now including Signtool.exe -- which does the same thing (and much, much more).
+If you would like to still use the older version of the command-line client, you can download kSignCMD.exe here but it is not recommended.

-A tutorial on using signtool.exe (which is in the kSign folder) and InnoSetup can be viewed here.
+An up-to-date tutorial for using signtool.exe (which is in the kSign folder) and InnoSetup can be viewed here.

 InnoSetup is probably the most used setup creation utility out there and it includes support for digital signatures and code signing.
 Unfortunately it can be a bit hard to configure.
 Here are some quick instructions for getting code signing up and running using kSign, K Software’s free code signing utility. kSign is free, you can download kSign here.